All-optical programming of polarization singularities in a photonic-crystal laser: Results

 Figure~\ref{fig:3}(b) shows the measured dispersion with increasing pump power density.
-At low pump power density, the emission follows the unperturbed band with inverted parabolic dispersion $E(k_x)=E_\Gamma+\alpha k_x^2$; a fit gives $\alpha=-13.4\,\mathrm{meV\,\mu m^2}$, confirming the negative effective mass.
-Upon increasing the pump power, a dispersionless line appears above E$_\Gamma$, indicating the formation of a trapped state with confinement energy $\Delta$E. The blueshift of the trapped mode increased with the pump power below the threshold because the additional injected carriers deepened the effective confining potential.
-Above the lasing threshold, however, the blueshift saturates: injected carriers become clamped by stimulated emission, so additional pump power produces photons rather than increasing the carrier reservoir, fixing the confinement depth $V_0$, which is estimated to be approximately 4.8 meV (see Methods for evaluation of $V_0$).
-Figures~\ref{fig:3}(c–d) quantify these behaviors.
+At low pump power density, the emission follows the unperturbed band with inverted parabolic dispersion $\text{E}(k_x)=\text{E}_\Gamma+\alpha k_x^2$; a fit gives $\alpha=-13.4\,\mathrm{meV\,\mu m^2}$ where E$_{\Gamma}=$ 780.125 meV, confirming the negative effective mass.
+Upon increasing the pump power, a dispersionless line appears above E$_\Gamma$, indicating the formation of a trapped state with confinement energy $\Delta$E. Below threshold, the trapped mode blueshift increases with pump power as injected carriers deepen the effective confining potential [Fig.~\ref{fig:3}(c)].
+Above threshold, the blueshift saturates as stimulated emission clamps the carrier density.
+Additional pump power, therefore, produces photons rather than increasing the carrier reservoir, fixing the confinement depth at $V_o\approx 4.8 $ meV (see Methods) .

 The total flatband intensity showed a characteristic $S$-shaped dependence on the pump power density, demonstrating single-mode lasing.
 Notably, the lasing threshold decreases when the pump-spot size increases [$\sigma_1<\sigma_2<\sigma_3$ in Fig.~\ref{fig:3}(c)].
-A smaller excitation spot produces a broader momentum-space envelope, which overlaps more strongly with the high-$\text{k}$ components of the Bloch mode, whose radiative losses scale as $|\vec{k}_\parallel|^{2}$.
-As a result, the radiative loss of the trapped state scales approximately as $1/\sigma^{2}$.
-Therefore, small traps require a larger carrier density at the threshold to compensate for their greater radiative leakage, whereas larger traps experience weaker loss and lasing at a lower gain.
+A smaller excitation spot produces a broader momentum-space envelope, leading to stronger overlap with the high-$\text{k}$ components of the Bloch mode, whose radiative losses scale as $|\vec{k}_\parallel|^{2}$.
+The trapped-state radiative loss therefore scales approximately as $1/\sigma^{2}$.
+Consequently, smaller traps require a higher carrier density at threshold, whereas larger traps exhibit weaker loss and lase at lower gain.
 The saturated confinement energy $\Delta$E above the threshold also increases with the pump-spot diameter [Fig.~\ref{fig:3}(d)].
 Indeed, a larger $\sigma$ creates a broader and shallower potential, and in the negative-mass Schrödinger model, the trapped-state energy shifts upward.